-Line editing is typically the step between developmental editing and copyediting.
+Line editing is typically the step after developmental editing and before copyediting.
 If you feel confident about the big picture of your manuscript, you will want a line edit, which focuses on the content and flow of each sentence and provides suggestions on how to strengthen the prose itself.
-Depending on the project, I charge about 3 cents/word for line editing, which falls at the lower end of standard rates via the Editorial Freelancers Association.
+Depending on the project, I charge about 4 cents/word for line editing, which falls at the lower end of standard rates via the Editorial Freelancers Association.

 Copyediting is usually the last step before a final proofread.
 Once you're sure you've solved the big picture issues and are happy with your sentences on a line level, I will read your manuscript to improve clarity, coherency, consistency, and correctness by examining the following elements of your work:

 - Word usage and repetition